 A single PDF file containing all the documents you need to file with the IRS will be produced.
 Be patient.
 This may take a little time, especially if you have a large club.
 If your club files K-3 forms it will add 7 to 8 pages for each member to your return, and another 7 to 8 pages for form K-2 for your club.
-But most clubs won't have that this year.
+But most clubs won't have that again this year.

-When it is done, you will be asked if you'd like to download it to your computer.
+When it is done, you will be asked if you'd like to download the file to your computer.

-If you return to the taxes page, you will see a link to download your entire Federal document and also a link to generate or download any state taxes that are included in bivio that your club needs to file.
+If you return to the taxes page, you will see a link to download your entire federal document and also a link to generate or download any state taxes that are included in bivio that your club needs to file.
 You can return to the Taxes page at any point to repeat any of the steps.
 As we mentioned before, if you change any club data, make sure to redo your taxes before filing.
-However, once you've filed or e-filed them and distributed forms to your members, you shouldn't make any more changes to the forms or to your club records for 2022 or prior years.
+However, once you've mailed or e-filed them and distributed forms to your members, you shouldn't make any more changes to the forms or to your club records for 2023 or prior years.
+You need to save a separate paper or PDF copy now of

 You need to save a separate paper or PDF copy now of the return that is exactly what you filed.
-Keep it either in your records or in your bivio file storage area for future reference.
+Keep it either in your club records or in your bivio file storage area for future reference.